 The holiday season is fast approaching, and many of us are looking forward to doing extra shopping, traveling to visit relatives, and maybe even hoping for one pretty snowfall.
 With the anticipation of the season, it is important for us to remember the dangers cold weather may present to our older loved ones.
 Winter weather can bring challenges to everyone, but senior citizens are especially susceptible to these problems, as their mobility is generally more limited, and extreme temperatures can aggravate existing health conditions.

-If you have elderly family members who live in their own homes, now is the time to begin winterizing and helping them prepare for the coming winter weather.
+If you have senior family members who live in their own homes, now is the time to begin winterizing and helping them prepare for the coming winter weather.
 Residents of Regency and their families are fortunate in the sense that they do not have to worry about these concerns since our community takes steps to protect them under even the most challenging circumstances.

 While some seniors might be able to manage well under normal weather conditions, winter storms can cause power outages.
 It might be more difficult for them to get around in the dark and cold.
 Icy sidewalks present falling hazards, and impassable roads can keep you from being able to get to them if they need to be checked on, basically leaving them stranded.
 One can begin to see how serious a situation can quickly become in a place like Morristown, where we have quite a bit of ice and snow each year!